-Myositis ossificans can occur as a complication of not treating a contusion correctly and involves a small growth of bone within the muscle and usually occurs a while after the original injury.
+Myositis ossificans occurs as a complication of not treating a contusion correctly.
+It involves a small growth of bone within the muscle and usually occurs a while after the original injury.

 Myositis ossificans symptoms